To be a successful Epidemiologist you should…

 What is the future of this career?

-Employment of epidemiologists is projected to grow 10 percent from 2012 to 2022, about as fast as the average for all occupations.
-Epidemiologists are likely to have good job prospects overall.
+Employment of epidemiologists is projected to grow 9 percent from 2016 to 2026, about as fast as the average for all occupations.
+Epidemiologists are likely to have good job prospects overall, according to the BLS.

 What type of education and/or training do I need?